-The study will helpful to stake holders like the Counselor as it creates awareness about university students' lives which will intern into peace and ,sanity which will enhance the moral tone of the institution and society at large.
-It will also help the counselors to identify the appropriate technique to use in modifying negative peer pressure.
+The study was helpful to stake holders like the counselors as it created awareness about university students' lives.
+It also helped the counselors to identify the appropriate technique to use in modifying negative peer pressure.

-The study will throw more light on the problem of depression and its consequences and thus engage in primary prevention programs.
+The study threw more light on the problem of depression and its consequences and thus engaged in primary prevention programs.

-The study will help stalk holders like administrators to make informed decisions concerning students' welfare at campus in a way that may lower risks of depression.
+The study also helped stalk holders like administrators to make informed decisions concerning students' welfare at campus in a way that may lower risks of depression.

-The study will help lecturers find ways of helping students to achieve better academic through employing of better relations with students that lower the risk of depression among students, This may involve techniques that improve on students' self-esteem.
+The study helped lecturers find ways of helping students to achieve better academic through employing of better relations with students that lower the risk of depression among students, this may involve techniques that improve on students' self-esteem.

-Study findings will help health care providers to inform the stake holders in the lives of university students on matters affecting students for better prevention of depression or symptoms related to depression.
+Study findings helped health care providers to inform the stake holders in the lives of university students on matters affecting students for better prevention of depression or symptoms related to depression.

-The findings in the study will be used by different organisations ,communities to deal with depression among university students using first hand evidence-based information obtained from the study.
+The findings in the study were used by different organizations, communities to deal with depression among university students using first hand evidence-based information obtained from the study.

-The findings in this study will help future researchers with background information , and they can as well find the missing gaps to bridge in this study thus prompt further research.
+The findings in this study were able to help future researchers with background information, and they can as well find the missing gaps to bridge in this study thus prompt further research.
 This study will thus serve as a baseline to continue with further research.

 Conceptual Framework.

-Figure 1; A Conceptual frame work showing the relationship between social-support, selfesteem and depression among University students.
+Figure 1: A conceptual frame work showing the relationship between social-support, self-esteem and depression among university students.

-The conceptual frame work shows that University students who perceive low social support from lecturers, peers and parents may develop low self-esteem since they perceive that no body cares about them, especially their significant people in their lives .In turn ,students with low self-esteem may suffer from depression resulting from negative self-worth.
+The conceptual frame work shows that university students who perceive low social support from lecturers, peers and parents may develop low self-esteem which in turn leads to depression resulting from negative self-worth.
 The frame work also shows that perceived inadequate social support can directly cause depression among university students.